 There’s no gluten in a spaghetti squash.
 But it does come with plenty of other stuff.
-It’s loaded with potassium, calcium, and antioxidants like vitamin A and C and beta carotene.
+It’s loaded with potassium, calcium, Vitamins A and C, and beta carotene.
 It also has over 2 grams of fiber per 1 cup serving.
-Oh, and what you won’t find is sodium (only a minimal amount) or an excessive amount of carbs or cholesterol.

 Change It Up